Azure/osdu-developer/README.md

 - `Application Client Principal OID`: Specify the Enterprise Application Object Id.
 (The unique ID of the service principal object associated with the application.)

+## Contributing

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.

+For details on contributing to this repository, see the [Contribution Guide](./CONTRIBUTING.md).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.